-This day is a day where it is believed the veil between the worlds of the living and the non living is at its thinnest.
+This day is a day where it is believed the veil between the worlds of the living and the nonliving is at its thinnest.
 It is believed that the dead can come back to visit us.
 Since the veil is the thinnest it is also a day where divination or fortunetelling is said to be more accurate and powerful.
-Finally, due to the focus of death, it is also a day to focus on, remember, and celebrate our ancestors that have gone before us.
+Finally, due to the focus of death, it is also a day to focus on, remember, and celebrate the ancestors that have gone before us.

 The God and Goddess of Samhain

 The Crone and Horned God are the deities most often invoked during Samhain.
 It’s important to understand that in pagan traditions the Horned God is not the same thing as the devil.
 Rather, the Horned God is known as the god of the hunt, which in ancient times was important due to the fact that this day was about the first harvest and having enough food to last through the winter.